 The department's scientific equipment is listed here Major Equipment.
 This equipment is used extensively by students in undergraduate classes, as well as by students and faculty involved in research.
 Major instrumentation includes a JEOL 400 MHz NMR spectrometer, three FTIR spectrometers, four GC's, two GC/MS's, one fluorometer, multiple UV-Vis spectrometers, two HPLC's, two ion chromatographs, two atomic absorption spectrometers, a flow-injection analysis platform, DNA-protein concentrator, FPLC and a capillary electrophoresis unit, an automated fluorescence/absorbance microplate reader, and numerous small pieces of equipment.

 The computer lab hosts a 14-workstation networked computer laboratory with software to support chemical calculation, communication, and molecular modeling throughout the curriculum.
 All chemistry majors have use of the facility for their coursework.

-Our chemical stockroom under the direction of two full-time instructional support technicians, employs undergraduate assistants (work-study students) to support the approximately 50 laboratory sections per week in the department.
+Our chemical stockroom under the direction of two full-time instructional support technicians and one temporary technician, and employs undergraduate assistants (work-study students) to support the 60-70 laboratory sections per week in the department.
 The stockroom maintains a supply of glassware, equipment and chemicals to support the teaching laboratories.